devisscher/NextBlog/pages/extras/recipes/mac-and-cheese.md

 - 2 cups of cheese
 - 1/4 cup of butter
 - 1/4 cup of flour
-- 455 grams of pasta cooked
+- 455 grams of pasta

 ## Roux